SOPSLab/AmoebotSim/docs/source/scripting/scripting.rst

 Running/Executing Scripts
 -------------------------

-Once you have written your JavaScript experiment and saved it in an accepted location, press the *Run Script* button in the sidebar of the user interface (see the :ref:`usage guide <usage-at-a-glance>`) to run your script.
+Once you have written your JavaScript experiment and saved it in an accepted location, press the *Run Script* button in the sidebar of the user interface to run your script.
-This will open a file manager window where you will be prompted to find and select the desired JavaScript file.
+This will open a file manager window where you will be prompted to select the desired JavaScript file.
 Immediately after the file is selected and accepted by the dialog, the script will begin to run.
 Notably, graphics (moving particles, etc.) are not updated or displayed by AmoebotSim while a script is being executed.
 When the script execution completes, graphics will return, showing the new state of the particle system, and the following message will be logged to the simulator: ``Ran script: path_to_file/your_script.js``.